 Rights of research subjects / Data Storage

-The data of individuals from the European Union must be stored in a way that enables the following rights:
+The data of individuals in Europe must be stored in a way that enables the following rights:

 - The right to access the data, free of charge, in an accessible format.